Drop anchor and your thoughts on our Navigation Safety Bylaw 2025

 The Summary of Information provides a high-level overview of the draft bylaw and the main amendments being proposed.

-Submissions and feedback will be accepted from 8.00am on 30 September 2024 and must be received by 5.00pm on 31 October 2024.
+Submissions and feedback were accepted from 8.00am on 30 September 2024 to 5.00pm on 31 October 2024.
+The submission period has now closed.

 What’s next?